toddfoster/sharedprayers/content/archive/2023/first-sunday-after-epiphany.md

 ---
-title: "Holy Eucharist for The First Sunday after the Epiphany: The Baptism of Our Lord"
+title: "Holy Baptism for The First Sunday after the Epiphany: The Baptism of Our Lord"
 date: 2023-01-08
 lectionaryyear: a
 proper: first-sunday-after-epiphany
 season: epiphany
 weekday: sunday
-rite: Holy Eucharist
+rite: Holy Baptism
-bcppage: 355ff.
+bcppage: 299ff.
 tags:
 - StT
 - weekend
 ---
 ## We Gather in God's Name
 {{% hymn Entrance "We three kings (Hymnal 128)" %}}
-{{% he/greeting/blessedbegod %}}
-{{% he/collect-purity %}}
-{{% he/songofpraise/gloriaexcelsis %}}
+{{% baptism/blessedbegod %}}
 {{% he/propercollect %}}
 {{% rubric-sit %}}
 ## We Hear God's Word